 Mathematical Methods of Physics 1

-PH9110 is a semester module in German or English language at Bachelor’s level which is offered in winter semester.
+PH9110 is a semester module in German language at Bachelor’s level which is offered in winter semester.

 This Module is included in the following catalogues within the study programs in physics.